Learning Center

 • Revenue share: Approximately 75% to publisher

-• Key strength: Content creator focus with community support
+• Key strength: Content creator focus with strong community support

-• Limitation: Less flexibility for technical publishers who want control
+• Limitation: Limited transparency and flexibility for publishers who want control over their stack

 • Minimum traffic: 100,000 monthly pageviews